andreas-becker/project-ASVS-User-Stories/Authentication/2_1_4-Authentication_Password-printable-Unicode.md

 **Story**:
 As a Security Engineer\
-I want to allow any printable Unicode character to be used in passwords So that we can support large universe of characters to be used in passwords
+I want to allow any printable Unicode character to be used in passwords, so that we can support large universe of characters to be used in passwords.

 ## Scenario